You are here

 For:Nippy handling, good choice of engines, affordable running costs

-Against:Can you really look past the styling?
-Some versions are expensive
+Against:It's old, and can you really look past the styling?
+Some versions are expensive, too

 1.6 Cooper D 5dr

 Efficient diesel makes most sense of Countryman’s character.
 But do you need 4WD?

 Our third most popular car review of 2010 - the Mini that embraces your middle age while keeping it at a comfortable distance